-Our management team, led by our Chief Executive Officer, Eric Lipar, consists of: our President and Chief Operating Officer, Michael Snider; our Chief Financial Officer, Charles Merdian; our Executive Vice President of Acquisitions, Jack Lipar; our Chief Administrative Officer, Margaret Britton; and our Chief Marketing Officer, Rachel Eaton.
-With over 50 years of collective real estate experience, our management team is focused on executing our land acquisition, land development, homebuilding, marketing and sales strategy.
-Our management team has generated consistent profitability during the recent housing downturn and highly challenging economic conditions.
-However, the loss of any of our key personnel could adversely impact our business.
+Our management team, led by our Chief Executive Officer, Eric Lipar, consists of: our President and Chief Operating Officer, Michael Snider; our Chief Financial Officer, Charles Merdian; our Executive Vice President of Acquisitions, Jack Lipar; Margaret Britton, our Chief Administrative Officer; and our Chief Marketing Officer, Rachel Eaton.
+With over 50 years of collective real estate experience, this team is focused on executing our land acquisition, land development, homebuilding, marketing and sales strategy.
+From our inception through June 30, 2013, our management team has successfully closed sales on over 5,000 homes.
+Further, our management team has generated consistent profitability during the recent housing downturn and highly challenging economic conditions.